 About Dr. Ross

 Dr. William A. Ross (Ph.D., University of Cambridge) is an assistant professor of Old Testament at Reformed Theological Seminary in Charlotte, N.C.
-He joined the faculty in 2019 and teaches courses in Old Testament interpretation, Greek, and Hebrew.
-He is also a member of Uptown Church and an ordained minister in the PCA.
+He joined the faculty in 2019 and teaches courses in Old Testament interpretation and ancient languages, including Greek, Hebrew, Aramaic, and others.
+He is also an ordained minister in the PCA.